Q: When does the club operate?

 Q: What do I need to know about big mountain trips?

-A: Two to four times per year the club may go to another ski hill for training and/or race events.
+A: One to two times per year the club may go to another ski hill for training and/or race events.
 We have most often visited Castle, Fernie, Lake Louise, and Sunshine, but may go other places too.
 These trips give us a chance to teach skiers how to handle different terrain.
 These trips are optional, however families who chose to come along are responsible for their own arrangements and associated costs.
 Parents are encouraged to ski with the group and give the coaches a hand where possible.
 We will provide a list of planned trips as early as we can in the season.
 Logistical information will be provided in advance of each trip.